-World stocks mixed after Wall Street sinks despite rate cut

-London opened lower while Germany advanced.
-Shanghai gained, Sydney and Hong Kong declined and Tokyo was little-changed.

-Seoul’s benchmark surged 2.2% after the government announced a spending package to pay for medical supplies and aid to businesses hurt by the virus.
+Stocks rise as investors monitor virus, Biden resurgence

+BEIJING (AP) — Global stock markets turned higher Wednesday, extending days of volatility, as investors weighed the economic impact of the virus outbreak and Joe Biden’s big gains in the Democratic primaries.

+European indexes were up over 1% and Wall Street futures were pointing to similar gains on the open after a mixed performance in Asia.
-Markets appeared to be unimpressed by a pledge Tuesday from the Group of Seven major industrialized countries to support the global economy that included no specific measures.

-On Wall Street, the benchmark S&P 500 index tumbled 2.8% despite the Federal Reserve’s surprise 0.5% rate cut.
-It was the index’s eighth daily decline in nine days.
+Markets appeared unimpressed by the U.S. Federal Reserve’s half percentage point rate cut on Tuesday and by a pledge from the Group of Seven industrialized countries to support the economy that included no specific measures.
+The S&P 500 index tumbled 2.8%, its eighth daily decline in nine days.

 China, Australia and other central banks also have cut rates to shore up economic growth in the face of anti-virus controls that are disrupting trade and manufacturing.
 But economists warn that while cheaper credit might encourage consumers, rate cuts cannot reopen factories that have closed due to quarantines or lack of raw materials.

-“Despite the Fed cutting rates in support of the U.S. market, fear had clearly returned to reign in the markets,” Jingyi Pan of IG said in a report.

-More reductions may give “limited support,” Pan wrote.
-“Perhaps besides vaccines, there may be little quick and easy solution to easing the shock for global markets.”
+More reductions may give “limited support,” Jingyi Pan of IG said in a report.
+“Perhaps besides vaccines, there may be little quick and easy solutions to easing the shock for global markets.”

+Sentiment seems to have been supported somewhat by Former U.S. Vice President Biden’s revitalized presidential bid, with some investors seeing the moderate candidate as potentially more favorable to business than the more left-wing Bernie Sanders.

 U.S. markets have fallen 11% since setting a record two weeks ago.